Alejogb1/job-board/blog-data/how-can-i-obtain-predictions-from-an-onnx-model-in-python.md

 id: "how-can-i-obtain-predictions-from-an-onnx-model-in-python"
 ---

-Alright, let’s dive into the process of getting predictions from an ONNX model using Python.
+, let’s dive into the process of getting predictions from an ONNX model using Python.
 It's a task I've handled countless times, particularly during my stint building real-time object detection pipelines for autonomous vehicles, so I'm quite familiar with the nuances involved.
 We will steer clear of unnecessary jargon and get straight to the core of it.

 The Open Neural Network Exchange (ONNX) format is designed for interoperability, allowing models trained in different frameworks (like PyTorch or TensorFlow) to be deployed using various runtime environments.
 This makes it extremely versatile, but you still need a reliable mechanism to execute these models and obtain predictions in Python.
 This is where libraries like `onnxruntime` come into play.